jhod0/parsimony/README.md

 The macro `make-parser` constructs a parser literal, and `defparser` defines a named parser to be used in the future.

 Four functions are made available inside the body of `make-parser` and `defparser`: `next`, `peek`, `recurse`, and `fail`.

-The first two accept zero arguments, and yield the next object in the input stream, the third attempts the parser again and returns its result, and the last accepts a single argument and triggers a `parse-failure` with its argument as the cause of failure.
+1. `next` : Returns the next element in the stream and advances.
+Function with zero arguments.
+2. `peek` : Returns the next element in the input stream, without advancing.
+3. `recurse` : Applies the current parser again and returns its result.
+Useful for, e.g., parsing lists, look for examples in [src/combinators.lisp](src/combinators.lisp).
+Accepts any of the keyword arguments that go to `eval-parser`.
+4. `fail` : Makes sure the parse fails, by triggering a `parse-failure` condition.
+Does not return.
+Accepts a single argument, the input which caused a failure.

 Examples: